DennisRutjes/cryptocurrency.ramblings/docs/_posts/2018-09-13-binance-exchange-applying-buy-sell-strategies.md

 1. we will be using BTC as a base currency, see the previous post
 1. select TOP 40 of the highest trade volumes, higher volumes give us a greater chance of buying/selling at market price
 1. sort the previous result based upon how close they to the minimum of the last 6 months
-1. analyze top 5 of the results and by 50% of the BTC volume if you think that the asset has hit rock bottom, apply this for a maximum of 3 to 5 assets depending on the BTC budget.
+1. analyze top 5 of the results and by 50% of the BTC volume if you think that the asset has hit rock bottom (bollinger lower band), apply this for a maximum of 3 to 5 assets depending on the BTC budget.
 1. create a limit order 1,05 of the buy value aiming for roughly a 5% profit, keep in mind for limit order the total value must be > 0.001 BTC
 1. when a limit order has been fulfilled, rinse and repeat.

 when using a notebook server : [Jupyter NoteBook](https://github.com/DennisRutjes/cryptocurrency.ramblings/blob/master/julia/notebooks/whattotrade.ipynb)
-,you will find the code snippets to copy past in to your favourite IDE (shift-enter to run) at the end of this blog.
+, you will find the code snippets to copy past in to your favourite IDE (shift-enter to run) at the end of this blog.

 steps 1 through 3 are solved using julia :